-Cockroaches belong to the order Blattodea that also includes termites.
+Cockroach belongs to the order Blattodea, which also includes termites.
 Furthermore, over 4,600 species of cockroaches have been identified to date.
-Of these 4,600+ species, about 30 are found in human habitations and some are considered as pests.
+Of these 4,600+ species, about 30 are found in human habitations and some are considered pests.

 Cockroach species found in India are: